China Rongsheng ghost town reflects shipbuilder's struggle to survive

 RISING DEBT

-Billionaire Zhang Zhirong, who founded Rongsheng in 2005 and is the shipyard's biggest shareholder, last month announced plans to privatise Hong Kong-listed Glorious Property Holdings (0845.HK) in a HK$4.57 billion deal - a move analysts said could raise money to plug Rongsheng's debts.
+Billionaire Zhang Zhirong, who founded Rongsheng in 2005 and is the shipyard's biggest shareholder, last month announced plans to privatise Hong Kong-listed Glorious Property Holdings in a HK$4.57 billion ($589.45 million) deal - a move analysts said could raise money to plug Rongsheng's debts.

 The shipbuilder's net debt to equity, a measure of indebtedness, climbed to 134 percent in January-June from 119 percent in 2012 and 85 percent in 2011.
 Talks with its banking syndicate are ongoing, with no indication when a deal could be struck, a person at one of the banks told Reuters this week.